kim-company/videojs-chromecast/README.md

 1. Fork and clone the repository.
 2. Run `npm install` to install the dependencies.
 3. Run `grunt` to grunt this project.

+### You can test your changes with the included demo.

+1. Run `node demo-server.js` to start the server.
+2. See `http://localhost:3000/demo/` in your browser.